-The Legal Services Regulatory Authority, the LSRA, was established under the Legal Services Regulation Act 2015 ("the Act") as the new and independent statutory body responsible for the regulation of the provision of legal services by legal practitioners (both solicitors and barristers) and for ensuring the maintenance and improvement of standards in the provision of such services in the State.
-The LSRA has a number of other functions, some of which are summarised below.
+The Legal Services Regulatory Authority, the LSRA, was established under the Legal Services Regulation Act, 2015 ("the Act") as the independent statutory body responsible for the regulation of the provision of legal services by legal practitioners (both solicitors and barristers) and for ensuring the maintenance and improvement of standards in the provision of such services in the State.
+The Authority has a number of other functions, some of which are summarised below.
 Applicants should refer to the Act for full details.
+The Authority was formally established on 1 October 2016.